Collections with several samples from the same trunk

 In CDendro, create a new empty collection with Collections/Create new collection.
 This will automatically be the target collection.

-Use the command "Samples/Open coordinate file" to open your coordinate files - you can do that in one operation if you select all the files in the "Open-window".
+Use the command "Samples/Open coordinate file" to open your coordinate files from that same tree - you can do that in one operation if you select all the files in the "Open-window".
 (To select several files: Hold down the control-key and click successively on several file names.)

 Run correlation tests for these files to find out how they match and add them successively to your collection.